White House: Venezuela has freed 2 detained Americans

 Associated Press

-CARACAS, Venezuela (AP) — The White House says two American detainees have been released by the Venezuelan government.

-Gustavo Cardenas is an oil executive who had been jailed alongside colleagues since 2017.
-Jorge Fernandez was arrested last year on what the White House described as “spurious charges.”

-The move follows a secret weekend visit to Venezuela by senior Biden administration officials, including the top White House official on Latin America and the State Department’s top hostage negotiator.
+Gustavo Cardenas was released following a secret weekend visit to Venezuela by senior Biden administration officials, the first White House trip to the county in more than two decades.
+Also freed was Jorge Fernandez, who was arrested last year on what the White House described as “spurious charges.”

-White House press secretary Jen Psaki told reporters Tuesday that “there were a range of topics discussed during that trip, including the health and welfare of detained U.S. citizens.”

 Gonzalo Himiob, a lawyer and vice president director of Foro Penal, said in a statement that the end of an arbitrary detention should be celebrated but warned of the consequences that can come from an agreement like the one that led to Cardenas’ release.